Social Management (BA)

-A study year is generally implemented in one academic year, and it is divided into two semesters.
-During the semesters, students attend lectures, seminars and other forms of organized activities.
+A study year is generally implemented in one academic year and divided into two semesters.
+During the semesters, students attend lectures, seminars and other organized activities.
 Exams are generally implemented during (three) examination periods – the winter, summer and autumn examination period.

 |1.||Challenges of Contemporary Society|